ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleRepeatGroundTrackNumbering.rst

 IVehicleRepeatGroundTrackNumbering
 ==================================

-.. py:class:: IVehicleRepeatGroundTrackNumbering
+.. py:class:: ansys.stk.core.stkobjects.IVehicleRepeatGroundTrackNumbering

    object

    Repeat ground track numbering: The path number in the repeat ground track cycle corresponding to the initial conditions and the number of revolutions in the repeat cycle.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleRepeatGroundTrackNumbering

 Overview
 --------